frack113/sigma-mitre/README.md

 - --color-max : Max color '#RRGGBBAA'
 - --no-sigma-name: Do not put sigma rule name in the metadata
 - --no-mitre-description: Do not put mitre description in comment
+- --status-min : Minimun status of a rule
+- --status-max : Maximun status of a rule

 Need the sigma rule folder as INPUT